ericgitonga/sanaa/3d_art/docs/User Guide.md

 ## Common Issues and Solutions

-### "ModuleNotFoundError: No module named 'X'"
-The automatic dependency installation failed.
-Try manually installing:
+### "Please run setup.py first"
+You haven't run the setup script.
+Run `python setup.py` to install all dependencies.

+### "Error importing modules"
+The required Python packages weren't properly installed.
+Try running `python setup.py` again, or install them manually:
 ```bash
 pip install numpy matplotlib imageio Pillow scipy
 ```

-### "FFmpeg not found"
+### "FFmpeg is not installed or not in your PATH"
-FFmpeg is not installed or not in your PATH.
-Install FFmpeg and ensure it's accessible from the command line.
+FFmpeg is missing or not accessible.
+Install FFmpeg and ensure it's in your system PATH.

 ### "Error saving video"
-Check that FFmpeg is properly installed and in your PATH.
-Try running:
+Check that FFmpeg is properly installed and accessible by running:
 ```bash
 ffmpeg -version
 ```